 The influence of job satisfaction and competence will also be considered.
 Job satisfaction refers to individuals feeling proud and happy with their achievement because the work environment fulfills their expectation (Na et al. 2011).
-Several studies found that job satisfacton has influence on work performance of individuals, including in education setting.
+Several studies found that job satisfacton has influenced on work performance of individuals, including education setting.
 The increased interest to study job satisfaction among academics is motivated by the operational nature of university which is labor-intensive and the fact that budget spending of university is dominated by academics development expenses (Toker 2011).
 Job satisfaction is expected to influence work and subsequently organization performance.
-Various studies have shown job satisfaction influence work performance of academics but further study found there are several dimensions need to be improved such as salary and promotions (Chen, Yang, Shiau, & Wang, 2006), job enrichment (Rashid & Rashid, 2011) and the supervisory (Khalid, Zohaib Irshad, & Mahmood, 2011).
+Various studies have shown job satisfaction influences work performance of academics, but further study found there are several dimensions need to be improved such as salary and promotions (Chen, Yang, Shiau, & Wang, 2006), job enrichment (Rashid & Rashid, 2011) and the supervisory (Khalid, Zohaib Irshad, & Mahmood, 2011).
 In addition, the findings have shown different level of job satisfaction among academics; low (Machado et al., 2011; Mangi et al., 2011); and medium (Paul & Phua, 2011; Pop-Vasileva et al, 2011).

-Competence in carrying out responsibilities as defined in the specification work is important and according to Dubois et al. (2004) competence is a trait found in one individual which allow it to carry out a given task effectively.
+Competence in carrying out responsibilities as defined in the specification work is important and according to Dubois et al. (2004) competence is a trait found in one individual which allows it to carry out a given task effectively.
 According to Boyatzis (2008) competence can be classified to three clusters; experience and expertise, knowledge and cognitive efficiency.
 Nature of working as academic requires teaching competence, competency inquiry, social competence and personal competence (Shavaran et al., 2012).
-Then the issue of imbalance competency can be reducing through comprehensive PMS.
+Then, the issue of imbalance competency can be reduced through comprehensive PMS.

-Effects of PMS in the organization have always been the focus of many researchers, but studies on its effects at the individual level is still lacking despite the fact that measurement of university excellence in teaching, research, publications and community service are merely at the individual academics.
+Effects of PMS in the organization have always been the focus of many researchers, but studies on its effects at the individual level is still lacking despite the fact that measurement of university excellence in teaching, research, publications and community service is merely at the individual academics.
 This study fills the gap by focusing on work performance of academics.
 The framework to analyze interaction effect between PMS, job satisfaction, competence will be proposed based on Theory of Work Performance which emphasizes on interaction between three dimensions (willingness, capacity and opportunity) to achieve high work performance.

 Research Framework in University Setting

 The variables to be used in this study are PMS, job satisfaction and competence which represents the three dimensions of Theory of Work Performance (opportunity, capacity and willingness).
 PMS refers to the process performed by managers in planning, controlling and measuring expected performance.
 PMS criteria for this study include comprehensive, strategic and dynamic PMS.
 Management of organization needs to ensure staffs have high job satisfaction to perform effectively.
 In this study, job satisfaction refers to staffs satisfaction towards work environment.
 In order to excel at work, individuals need to have the capacity to perform.
 Competence refers to a combination of knowledge, skills and abilities of individual employees and it relates directly to the work of the individual.
 The fourth variable in this study is work performance.
 Work performance is used to measure the contribution of academics through several aspects including in-role and extra-role performance.
-The extra-role performance of academics is a newly introduced measure this study seek to explore.
+The extra-role performance of academics is a newly introduced measure this study seeks to explore.

 Research framework of this study is shown in Figure 2 below: